4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/threats-vulnerabilities-data-security.md

 If suspicious actions occur on the network, like someone or something trying to break in, intrusion detection will be triggered. **Network Intrusion Detection Systems (NIDS) continuously and passively monitor network traffic for behavior that appears illicit or abnormal and flag it for review.** NIDS not only block that traffic but **also gather information about it and alert network administrators.**

-Despite all this, security breaches still happen.
+Despite all this, threats to data security still result in breaches.
 That's why **it's important to have a breach response plan.** You must be prepared to act with an effective system.
 This system can be updated as often as needed, for example, if network components change or new threats arise that need to be addressed. **A solid breach response system will ensure you have the resources ready and that it's easy to follow a set of instructions to seal the breach and everything that comes with it,** whether you need legal assistance, insurance policies, data recovery plans, or notify any partner about the issue.

 ### Firewall